Skip to main content

 How Did Lingerie Evolve in the Middle Ages?

 During the Middle Ages, undergarments became more structured and elaborate.
 The shirt served as an essential under layer for both men and women, providing comfort and often indicating social status through its decoration.
-Corsets and stays were introduced to shape the body and create the fashionable silhouette of the time.
+Social norms of the Middle Ages dictated the design and acceptance of lingerie, with expectations around modesty and propriety shaping what was considered appropriate.
+Corsets and stays were introduced to shape the body and create the fashionable silhouette of the time, significantly influencing women's fashion by determining the design of outer garments and the overall silhouette.
 Lingerie was often embellished with intricate embroidery and lace, showcasing the wearer’s wealth and status.

 The Victorian Era Influence